-1) My friend Carla had only recent heard a song from that first album, and didn’t know about the compilations
+1) My friend Carla had only recently heard a song from that first album, and didn’t know about the compilations

 2) It is St. Nicholas Day, and I needed an excuse to put some more holiday music herein

 3) It’s Wednesday, at least in some hemisphere

 A Very Special Christmas is “the title of an ongoing series of Christmas music compilation albums that benefit Special Olympics,” and I own the first seven albums.
 It was “the brainchild of music producer Jimmy Iovine, who wanted to produce a Christmas album as a memorial to his father.
 The idea of the record benefiting Special Olympics was suggested by Iovine’s wife Vicki, as she was a volunteer for the organization.

 “Herb Alpert and Jerry Moss, the founders of A&M Records, along with Bobby Shriver, helped the Iovines realize the project.
 Since the release of the first album in 1987, the series has raised over $100 million for Special Olympics, more than any other benefit series.
 The album cover art is designed by artist Keith Haring.”

 I’ve linked to each of the titles AND artists below (except Natalie Merchant, for whom I found only one acceptable version).

 A Very Special Christmas (1987) – the original, and still my favorite.
 A few songs swiped the arrangements of Phil Spector’s Christmas album of a quarter of a century earlier.

 1. Santa Claus Is Coming to Town – The Pointer Sisters